 More than 250 red deer were imported in the 60 years from 1851.
 They originated in Britain, but most were brought from Victoria, Australia.

 Seven other deer species were liberated: wapiti, sika, sambar, rusa, axis, fallow and white-tailed deer.

 Wapiti were introduced in the early 1900s as a gift from American President Theodore Roosevelt.
-They have interbred with red deer and today wapiti–red deer hybrids occupy an area 2,000 kilometres square in northern Fiordland.
+They have interbred with red deer, and today wapiti–red deer hybrids occupy an area of 2,000 square kilometres in northern Fiordland.

 Types of deer